Skip to content

 However, to maximise efficiencies, the process is regularly conducted as one procurement exercise, with Stage 2 only reviewed when a bidder is successful at Stage 1.

-At Executive Compass, our team is highly experienced in supporting organisations at both stages with bid management, compliance checks and full bid writing support to ensure a high-quality, competitive submission.
+At Executive Compass, our team is highly experienced in supporting organisations at both stages with bid management, compliance checks and full bid writing support to ensure a high-quality, competitive submission competitive submission to help secure domiciliary care clients.

 Our domiciliary care tender experience

-With a dedicated team of health and social care bid writers, Executive Compass is perfectly placed to write winning care at home tenders.
-We estimate that we have supported providers to bid successfully for homecare contracts, frameworks or dynamic purchasing systems in almost every local authority area in the UK, including every county council and city council in England, Scotland and Wales.
+With a dedicated team of health and social care bid writers, Executive Compass is perfectly placed to write winning domiciliary care tenders.
+We estimate that we have supported providers to bid successfully for homecare/domiciliary contracts, frameworks or dynamic purchasing systems in almost every local authority area in the UK, including every county council and city council in England, Scotland and Wales.
 Key successes include:

 • Pan-London AQP for domiciliary care – a high-profile and competitive framework; we supported numerous bidders to gain places and subsequently grow their businesses through home care, discharge to access and NHS continuing healthcare referrals